-From Shenandoah National Park to the Great Smoky Mountains and Jefferson’s Monticello to Vanderbilt’s Biltmore Estate, this Appalachian adventure will introduce you to the amazing natural and historical wonders of this lush mountain region at the height of fall foliage.
+From Shenandoah National Park to the Great Smoky Mountains and Jefferson’s Monticello to Vanderbilt’s Biltmore Estate, this Appalachian adventure will introduce you to the natural wonders of this lush mountain region at the height of fall foliage.

 DAY 1—WELCOME TO KNOXVILLE!

-This Blue Ridge Country adventure begins by getting to know your tour companions during a welcome dinner at our hotel in Knoxville, home to the University of Tennessee.
+Our Blue Ridge Country adventure begins during a welcome dinner at our hotel in Knoxville, home to the University of Tennessee.
 D

-“Go big or go home” best describes Buc-ee’s convenience stores.
-We’ll stop at this iconic shop and meet co-owners Arch (“Beaver”) Aplin and Don Wasek who set out to make their travel stops the best in the world.
+This morning, stop at the iconic Buc-ee’s convenience store and see how co-owners Arch (“Beaver”) Aplin and Don Wasek set out to make their travel stops the best in the world.
 See their largest store to date!
-Continue across the border into Virginia for the Birthplace of Country Music Museum and explore the history of recordings by the Carter Family, Jimmie Rodgers, and Ernest Stoneman at this Smithsonian affiliate.
+Continue across the border into Virginia for the Birthplace of Country Music Museum and explore the history of recordings at this Smithsonian affiliate.
 We then travel to Damascus, a popular stop on the Appalachian Trail for thru-hikers.
-See the Trail Center and have a delicious lunch at the Old Mill Inn as you hear tales and adventures from hikers who’ve done the trail.
-B, L
+See the Trail Center and have a delicious lunch at the Old Mill Inn as you hear adventures from hikers who’ve done the trail.
+B, L, D

 DAY 3—NATURAL BRIDGE/WOODROW WILSON PRESIDENTIAL LIBRARY